databrickslabs/mosaic/docs/source/usage/install-gdal.rst

 Setup GDAL files and scripts
 ****************************
 Mosaic requires GDAL to be installed on the cluster.
-The easiest way to do this is to use the the mos.setup_gdal() function.
+The easiest way to do this is to use the the :code:`setup_gdal` function.

 .. note::
    (a) This is close in behavior to Mosaic < 0.4 series (prior to DBR 13), with new options
        to pip install Mosaic for either ubuntugis gdal (3.4.3) or jammy default (3.4.1).
    (b) 'to_fuse_dir' can be one of '/Volumes/..', '/Workspace/..', '/dbfs/..';
-        however, you should consider setup_fuse_install()` for Volume based installs as that exposes more options, to include copying JAR and JNI Shared Objects.
+        however, you should consider :code:`setup_fuse_install()` for Volume based installs as that exposes more options, to include copying JAR and JNI Shared Objects.

 .. function:: setup_gdal()

     Generate an init script that will install GDAL native libraries on each worker node.
     All of the listed parameters are optional.
-You can have even more control with setup_fuse_install function.
+You can have even more control with :code:`setup_fuse_install` function.

     :param to_fuse_dir: Path to write out the init script for GDAL installation;
                         default is '/Workspace/Shared/geospatial/mosaic/gdal/jammy'.